ChristopheSeg/J-TrackGallery/README.md

 ####Status of the Project
 0.9.17 version of J!Track Gallery have been pushed in September 2015.
-Last months commit are mostly related to improvment and som bug fix
+Last months commits were mostly related to improvment and some bug fix.

 ####History of J!TrackGallery
 J!TrackGallery may be considered as a fork of [InJooosm](http://injooosm.sourceforge.net/)